 Foods Not to Freeze

-Before you freeze your canned creations, make sure you have the right equipment.
+Don't take the time to freeze your canned fruits and veggies unless you have the right equipment.

 General Freezing Steps

 Follow our simple steps for freezing fruits and vegetables so you can enjoy them all year round.